Rob Burns: Academia

 From 1992, Burns was departmental head at the Guitar Institute in Acton (assisted by Dave Kilminster, Shaun Baxter, Terry Gregory and Iain Scott), BassTech, and Drumtech, the contemporary music departments of the London College of Music.
 He led the design team that developed a one-year foundation programme in popular music followed by the first popular music performance degree, validated by Thames Valley University (now University of West London) in 1999.

 Burns taught as a visiting lecturer at Brunel University, Leeds College of Music, Guildhall School of Music and Drama and The Royal Academy of Music.
 He was principal examiner for grade exams in bass guitar for Rockschool/Trinity College of Music from 1992 to 1998.
 He gained a B.A.(Hons) at Brunel (1996) and became a Fellow of the London College of Music in 1997 and a Fellow of the Higher Education Academy in 2006.
 He is a member of the International Association for the Study of Popular Music.

-From 2001 until 2018, Burns lectured in music at the University of Otago where he earned his PhD and attained the position of Associate Professor in Music, specialising in popular music performance, arranging, composition, music industry studies and cultural studies.
-His interests included progressive rock music, jazz, research into the globalisation of traditional English folk music, and jazz/fusion bass guitar performance.
+From 2001 until 2018, Burns lectured in music at the University of Otago where he earned his PhD and attained the position of associate professor in music, specialising in popular music performance, arranging, composition, music industry studies and cultural studies.
+His interests included progressive rock music, jazz, research into the globalisation of traditional English folk music, and jazz fusion bass guitar performance.
+Burns has authored numerous publications in these subjects.